mrtsanchez/meal-tracker/README.md

 ## Setup/Installation Requirements

 To run app locally: In terminal, navigate to your desktop and execute:

-To run app locally: In terminal, navigate to your desktop and execute:
   * `$ git clone https://github.com/mrtsanchez/Github-User-Lookup`
   * `$ npm install`
   * `$ bower install`